 This course covers the concepts of cyber security in the realm of cloud computing.
-Topics include: cloud computing basics, cloud computing models, security and compliance in the cloud, foundations of integrity and trustability in the cloud, boundary control in the cloud, network security in the cloud, identity management in the cloud.
+Topics include: cloud computing basics, cloud computing models, security and compliance in the cloud, foundations of integrity and trustability in the cloud, boundary control in the cloud, network security in the cloud, identity management in the cloud, virtual machines and their security.